 Sorrel plant uses are many and varied.
 Sorrel can be treated as both a green and herb.
 It pairs beautifully with sweet or fatty dishes.

-Fish benefits greatly from the green citrusy flavor or sorrel.
+Fish benefits greatly from the green citrusy flavor of sorrel.
 Make a sauce from the herb or stuff an entire fish with it.
-A traditional use for sorrel is to pair it with cream, sour cream or yogurt for use as a condiment with smoked or oily fish such as salmon or mackerel.
+A traditional use for sorrel is to pair it with cream, sour cream, or yogurt for use as a condiment with smoked or oily fish such as salmon or mackerel.

 There are so many sorrel plant uses in the kitchen it really would benefit the cook to plant his or her own.
 Sorrel is easy to grow and it is a reliable perennial that will return year after year.

 Gardening tips, videos, info and more delivered right to your inbox!